Broadbeach, Queensland: Aboriginal burial ground

 In 1965, building works unearthed what was found to be an Aboriginal burial ground.
 An archaeological dig commenced under Laila Haglund, who was under the supervision of the University of Queensland, and the remains of more than 150 Aboriginal people of the Kombumerri clan of the Yugambeh people were moved.
 It was established that the people had been buried from up to 1000 years ago until the late 1800s.
 The excavation report was published in 1976, and described as "pioneer archaeological research".
 Haglund earned an MA from the University of Queensland and a PhD from Stockholm University for her work on the site.

-In 1988, the remains were repatriated to the Gold Coast Aboriginal community, and reburied not far from the original burial ground.
+In 1988, the remains were repatriated to the Gold Coast Aboriginal community, and reburied at Kombumerri Park not far from the original burial ground.
 This event played an important role in the development of the state's first cultural heritage legislation, the Aboriginal Relics Preservation Act 1967 (later superseded by another Act, followed by the current Aboriginal Cultural Heritage Act 2003), which recognises the status of Indigenous Australians as the "primary guardians, keepers and knowledge holders of Australia’s ancient cultures".
 The event was commemorated on its 50th anniversary in 2015, hosted by the Queensland Government and the Gold Coast Historical Society, with Haglund a key speaker.